andrandr/movies-dropwizard/README.md

 ## Endpoints
 The application exposes serveral REST endpoints for manipulating users and their movies.
 All of them expect data in JSON format and return JSON as output.

-Every endpoint, except `POST /users`, expects an access token which must be passed as an HTTP header with name `X-Auth-Token`.
+Every endpoint, except `POST /users` and `GET /status`, expects an access token which must be passed as an HTTP header with name `X-Auth-Token`.
 This access token must be obtained via a call to `POST /users` (see below).
 Passing illegal access token causes an HTTP error `404 Not found`.

 ### Users